Pluto (mythology): Magic invocations

 The names of both Hades and Pluto appear also in the Greek Magical Papyri and curse tablets, with Hades typically referring to the underworld as a place, and Pluto regularly invoked as the partner of Persephone.
 Five Latin curse tablets from Rome, dating to the mid-1st century BC, promise Persephone and Pluto an offering of "dates, figs, and a black pig" if the curse is fulfilled by the desired deadline.
 The pig was a characteristic animal sacrifice to chthonic deities, whose victims were almost always black or dark in color.

 A set of curse tablets written in Doric Greek and found in a tomb addresses a Pasianax, "Lord to All," sometimes taken as a title of Pluto, but more recently thought to be a magical name for the corpse.
 Pasianax is found elsewhere as an epithet of Zeus, or in the tablets may invoke a daimon like Abrasax.

+The Eight Chosen

+The Romans placed Pluto not only among the twelve great gods but also among the eight chosen gods, who were the only ones permitted to be represented in gold, silver, and ivory.

+In Rome, there were sacrificial priests dedicated solely to Pluto.
+Like the Greek Hades, only dark-skinned victims were sacrificed to him, and always in even numbers, while other gods were sacrificed in odd numbers.
+The sacrifices were completely reduced to ashes, and the priest reserved nothing, neither for the people nor for himself.
+Before the immolations, a pit was dug to collect the blood and the wine from the libations was poured into it.
+During the sacrifices, the priests kept their heads uncovered, and absolute silence was recommended to those who attended, more out of respect than fear of the god.

+In Sicily, the Syracusans sacrificed two black bulls to him each year near the fountain of Cyane, where tradition places the abduction of Proserpina.
+In Rome, on June 20th, his feast day, only the temple of Pluto was open.
+Dark-furred animals (sheep or pigs) were sacrificed to him, and all those condemned to death were dedicated to his unyielding wrath.